 Definition: What Are Edemas?

-An edema (hydropsy) is defined as an accumulation of water in the space outside of body cells.
-The water emerges from the vessels and accumulates in the tissue or in spaces within the body.
-The following preconditions can be tied to the development of edemas:
+Edema (hydropsy) is the accumulation of fluid in the space outside of the body cells, in a compartment called the interstitial space or tissue space.
+The fluid emerges from the vessels and accumulates in the tissue space.
+The following preconditions are associated with the development of edemas:

-- Protein deficiency (colloid osmotic or oncotic pressure sinks)
+- Protein deficiency (decrease in colloid osmotic or oncotic pressure) due to nephropathies or hepatopathies.

-- Cell walls are permeable (due to inflammations or allergies)
+- Cell wall permeability (due to inflammations, sepsis, or allergies)

 - Obstruction to lymph flow